nunit/nunit/BUILDING.md

 Key arguments to build.cmd / build:
  * -Target, -t <task>                 The task to run - see below.
  * -Configuration, -c [Release|Debug] The configuration to use (default is Release)
+ * -ShowDescription                   Shows all of the build tasks and their descriptions
  * -Experimental, -e                  Use the experimental build of Roslyn

 The build.cake script contains a large number of interdependent tasks.
 The most important top-level tasks to use are listed here:

 ```